Time to Plant Garlic

 Garlic

-Fall is the perfect time of year in the North to plant garlic; any time between September and when the ground is frozen.
+Now is the perfect time of year in the North to plant garlic; any time between September and when the ground is frozen.
 But, the sooner the better.
-If you wait until next spring, your bulbs will not be as large.
+If you wait until next spring, your bulbs will not be as large at harvest time.

-Growing garlic has never been easier when you use Garden Mat #9.
+Growing garlic has never been easier when you use either Garden Mat #1 or Garden Mat #9.

-Garden Mat #9 is about the only mat we leave out 365 days a year.
-Granted, it will not last quite as long as the rest of our Garden Mats, which we pull up at the end of the season, hose off, roll up and store for the winter.
+We leave our garlic mats out 365 days a year.
+Granted, they will not last quite as long as the rest of our Garden Mats, which we pull up at the end of the season, hose off, roll up and store for the winter.
 But, if left out year round our mats still last about five to eight years (not bad) if you take care of them.

 Garden Mat #9 just before the first big snow.